GinoMan/PyPollyanna/docs/person.md

 Returns a string representing some of the data in the Person class.
 There is some commented code that prints additional information but this is only used for debugging purposes.

-### Person.mate(self, available: List) -> Person ###
+### Person.mate(self, available: list\['Person'\]) -> Person ###

-The `mate` method takes in a list of available people to connect to for gifting.
+The `mate` method takes in a list of available people to connect to for gifting (i.e. those who haven't already been chosen).
 It produces a copy of the list and then removes this person instance's `Spouse`, `AlwaysGets`, and itself (`self.IDNumber`) by iterating through the list and checking if that person's ID is in the list of IDs to remove.
 It then checks if the resulting list is empty and if so returns `None`.
 Otherwise it uses the `random.choice()` function to pick from the remaining entries and assigns that to this person's `GiftsTo` property.
 Finally it returns the pick in case it is needed by the caller.

 ## PollyannaGroup class ##